"Shvidki" money for Ukrainians from Russian citizens

 Now the woman faces up to 10 years in prison, and her minor son – up to 7 years.

-By coincidence, a year before the car was set on fire, Taras Kotov researched the topic of microloans, because of which Ukrainians often become debtors, and already in this status - easy prey for both local scammers and Russian recruiters.
+By coincidence, a year before the car was set on fire, Taras Kotov was researching the topic of microloans, because of which Ukrainians often become debtors, and already in this status - easy prey for both local scammers and Russian recruiters.

 “It is this category that will be vulnerable, because their problem is very little money.
 But from the point of view of the FSB’s operational budget, it’s just pennies,” says Kotov.